The Hollow Tree and Meteor Trails

 Length 8 miles Climbing 1060 feet

 This enjoyable loop takes you from the visitor's center to the northern limit of Big Basin's old growth redwoods.
 The loop features trails through two redwood-filled ravines — the Hollow Tree Trail and the exceptional Meteor Trail.
-Almost the entire route is in remarkably dense old-growth redwood and tanoak forest, the foliage looking like an immense, solid wall of greenery.
+Almost the entire route is in remarkably dense old-growth redwood and tanoak forest, the foliage looking like immense, solid walls of greenery.
 The entire route is free of traffic noise, and much of it follows rushing creeks.

 Start by hiking north on North Escape Road, which runs along Opal Creek.
 For the first mile, the road passes through some fine old-growth forest, somewhat spoiled by numerous old picnic areas that don't seem to be used any more.
 After crossing an auto bridge, the narrow road runs through another stretch of impressive old-growth redwoods.
 Although it's paved, much of the road is covered with redwood needles and is actually more pleasant and scenic than the parallel Skyline-to-the-Sea trail, offering better views of both the redwoods and the creek.